tuneboy2/old_alx-low_level_programming/0x00-hello_world/README.md

 # **C - Hello, World**
-In this project, I learnt about `C` language, how to compile using `gcc` entty points using `main` and text-printing functions in `C`.
+In this project, I learnt about C language, how to compile using `gcc`, entry points using `main` and text-printing functions.